netflams10/interview-test/README.md

 ## Notes

-- nginx open to application by default on port: 3050
+- nginx connects to the application with default on port: 3050
 - use /api on base url
 - if you are using docker-compose please docker compose might give error response, Please know which you are using.